PDConSec/vsc-print/README.md

 ## Features

 Printing on Mac, Linux and Windows
-* Does not depend on cloud services like CodeMirror
+* Entirely local in operation, is not dependent on cloud services
-* Syntax colouring in a wide selection of named colour schemes
+* Syntax colouring in a selection of named colour schemes
 * Optional line numbering
-* Adjustable line spacing
+* Adjustable line spacing (1, 1.5, 2)
 * Print a selection of code with line numbers matching the editor
-* Specify a browser other than your default (Edge won't automatically close after printing)
+* Specify a browser other than your default

 ## Requirements